helenascode/cse15l-lab-reports/LabReport1.md

 > This command is trying to list all the contents inside lecture1.

-> Working directory: lecture1
+> Working directory: home

-> The output is an error message.
-Since the working directory is lecture1, the ls command with lecture1 as the argument throws an error because the command is having trouble accessing the directory.
+> The output is the list of all files and folders in this directory.

 ---